How much can I afford to Borrow?

 The added cost of having dependents will impact how much lenders will lend you.
 In other terms, lenders want to make sure you'll be able to comfortably afford your loan repayments and the costs involved with your family.

-There’s a number of fees and charges that come along with purchasing a property like Stamp Duty, loan establishment fees and legal costs.
-These costs and other can impact how much you can borrow.
+There are a number of fees and charges that come along with purchasing a property like Stamp Duty, loan establishment fees and legal costs.
+These costs and others can impact how much you can borrow.
 Read more about what fees and charges you can expect to pay when buying a property here.

 Savings and equity

-The amount of savings and/or equity you have in an existing property can substantially improve your borrow power.
+The amount of savings and/or equity you have in an existing property can substantially improve your borrowing power.
 This is a huge advantage for those purchasing a second home or an investment property.

 Consider the future